DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 Note, there are separate config items for max cryptodevs CONFIG_RTE_CRYPTO_MAX_DEVS and max compressdevs CONFIG_RTE_COMPRESS_MAX_DEVS, if necessary these should be adjusted to handle the total of QAT and other devices which the process will use.

-QAT allocates internal structures to handle SGLs.
-For the compression service CONFIG_RTE_PMD_QAT_COMP_SGL_MAX_SEGMENTS can be changed if more segments are needed.
-An extra (max_inflight_ops x 16) bytes per queue_pair will be used for every increment.

 QAT compression PMD needs intermediate buffers to support Deflate compression with Dynamic Huffman encoding.
 CONFIG_RTE_PMD_QAT_COMP_IM_BUFFER_SIZE